breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 ## [λ-calculus](#λ-calculus)

-So far, the languages we have seen are capable of generating and simplifying arithmetic expressions, but cannot by themselves perform arithmetic, since they cannot encode arbitrary numbers.
-We will now consider a language which can:
+So far, the languages we have seen are capable of generating and simplifying arithmetic expressions, but are by themselves incapable of performing arithmetic, since they cannot evaluate arbitrary arithmetic expressions.
+We will now consider a language which can encode and evaluate any arithmetic expression:

 ```
 expr → var | func | appl